hci-lab-um/heuristics-for-test-tool-design/H06-What-learning-preferences-do-those-people-have.md

 To understand *Who learns how* you need to understand their different learning preferences.

 Some people prefer solo and group/pair learning.
 People will need theory, practice, exploring, and guided learning.
 People may have preferences or needs for different media.
+To get the results in the graph above, we asked four questions on a Lickert Scale:

+- 	when learning something new	do you prefer learning more solo	or more in a team?
+- 	when solving problems	do you prefer problem solving more solo	or more in a team?
+- 	when learning something new	learning do you prefer more doing/ practice	or more reading/theory?
+- 	when solving problems	do you prefer problem solving more by exploring/doing	or more by following theory/rules?

+For your personas you could ask a representative group if they prefer team or solo learning, and what mix of exploratory versus guided/theory learning they prefer, or you could provide a range of answers across your personas.

 We have tabulated the [Quality in Use and Product Quality Attributes](Qualityattributesv2.md) in a priority order based on the input from industry practitioners during our research.
 Use that data to help you focus on the optimal product attributes to meet the QiU/UX goals for your tool.
 We've included quotes from practitioners that you can use to help you understand your own goals, stakeholders, and contexts, plus a cross reference between the heuristics and the quality attributes. **These may help wth persona development.**